-Iker Casillas produced an excellent stop to keep out Verza's second-half spot-kick at the Estadio de los Juegos Mediterraneos as the hosts passed up the chance to make it 2-2.
+Iker Casillas produced an excellent stop to keep out Verza's second-half spot kick at the Estadio de los Juegos Mediterraneos as the host passed up the chance to make it 2-2.

 That miss was made to look even more costly when Cristiano Ronaldo's amazing season continued with a late brace to give the final scoreline a flattering gloss for Real.

-Verza had earlier shown his finishing prowess when his stunning long-range strike in the 39th minute cancelled out Isco's well-taken opener.
+Verza had earlier shown his finishing prowess when his stunning long-range strike in the 39th minute canceled out Isco's well-taken opener.

-The European champions were ahead by the break, though, as Gareth Bale headed home Toni Kroos' cross.
+The European champion was ahead by the break, though, as Gareth Bale headed home Toni Kroos' cross.

-Ronaldo's goals then proved enough for Real to extend the longest winning streak by a Spanish team and the Liga leaders will travel to Morocco to contest the Club World Cup with a five-point gap over rivals Barcelona, who play Getafe on Saturday.
+Ronaldo's goals then proved enough for Real to extend the longest winning streak by a Spanish team, and the Liga leader will travel to Morocco to contest the Club World Cup with a five-point gap over rival Barcelona, which plays Getafe on Saturday.

-By contrast, Almeria are still searching for a first league win since September and they will hope that Juan Ignacio Martinez - who now takes over as head coach - can reverse their fortunes.
+By contrast, Almeria still is searching for a first league win since September and will hope that Juan Ignacio Martinez - who now takes over as head coach - can reverse its fortunes.

-After initially struggling to assert themselves, Real grew into the game and in the 13th minute Kroos' excellently controlled volley cannoned off the crossbar via a deflection.
+After initially struggling to assert itself Real grew into the game and in the 13th minute Kroos' excellently controlled volley cannoned off the crossbar via a deflection.

 Ronaldo showed the first glimpse of his talent soon after with a marauding run down the left and his cross forced Almeria goalkeeper Ruben to come out quickly to smother Karim Benzema's shot.

-Real were largely frustrated in the attacking third by a stern Almeria defence, but the hosts' resistance was broken in the 34th minute.
+Real was largely frustrated in the attacking third by a stern Almeria defense, but the host's resistance was broken in the 34th minute.

-The visitors were caught off guard just five minutes later, though, as Almeria levelled from Verza's expert 30-yard volley that nestled in the bottom right-hand corner.
+The visitor was caught off guard just five minutes later, though, as Almeria levelled from Verza's expert 30-yard volley that nestled in the bottom right-hand corner.

-However, Almeria were not level long as slack defending allowed Bale to head home Kroos' excellent centre four minutes before the break.
+However, Almeria was not level long as slack defending allowed Bale to head home Kroos' excellent centre four minutes before the break.